arsulegai/mentorship-program/docs/index.md

 *   Learn to effectively use open source development infrastructure, tooling, and best practices

-*   Make an impact on large scale open source projects through code contribution, documentation, and research
+*   Make an impact on large scale open source projects through code contribution, documentation, or research

 *   Learn open source culture and best practices directly from open source professionals